 The "Contemporary India" Ohio State Global Summer Study Abroad Program introduces students to India, with a focus on the diversities of Indian society, culture, religion, politics and economy.
 Through coursework and experiential learning, students will gain a new perspective on India and its people beyond the images portrayed through the media, giving students the opportunity to see India through Indian eyes.
-This program is specifically designed for first and second year students of any major.
+This program is open to students of any major.

 This program will take place at the Study in India (SIP) center at the University of Hyderabad.
 Hyderabad, one of the largest metropolitan cities in India has both a rich historical tradition and a modern urban center.
 Hyderabad is the capital of the state of Andhra Pradesh and is home to over four million people.
-Excursions to Mumbai and Hampi are also included.
+A regional excursion is also included.

 Courses and Credits

 Upon successful completion of the program, students will earn three credits of Arts and Sciences 2797.02.
 This course can be used to satisfy the Education Abroad Open Option GE.

 Students will be housed in the international dormitories on campus.